adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 This sounds good but it isn't.
 You end up applying changes where you didn't mean to.
 Think regression.
 Alternatively, you end up scared to touch this utility class so you end up with `.red2`.
 Then you end up with redundant code.
 Obviously this is not fun to maintain.

-## What if really want to reuse a style?
+## What if I really want to reuse a style?

 It is extremely rare, but there are times when it really does make sense to reuse a style.
-In this case use the comma in your selectors:
+In this case use the comma in your selectors and place it in a well named file.

-	.someModule,
+For example let's say you wanted a bunch of different modules or components to have red text you might do this:

+	/* colours.css */

+	/* red text */
+	.someSelector,
-	.anotherModule {
+	.someOtherSelector {
-		/*common styles*/
+		colour: red;
 	}

-And put it in a relevant file, colours.css, fonts.css etc, with a relevant comment.
-But if one module deviates even a little bit, then take it out of the comma list and duplicate.
-You have to be very careful with this.
+Remember though that if any selector deviates, even a little bit, then remove it from the common list and duplicate.
+You must be very careful with something like this.
+Do it for convenience, not for performance.
+Your mileage may vary.

 ## What about mixins?